Delos L. Filer: Mid life

 Filer saved up enough money by 1858 to buy property.
 First he bought some land containing timber and then a half-interest in the Batchelder mill property that included a sawmill.
 He was successful in operating his half of the sawmill business and eventually bought out the other half-interest.
 Success in operating the Batchelder mill he owned outright gave him the opportunity to buy additional surrounding land containing timber.
 Filer then bought the McVickar estate in 1862.
 Together with the Batchelder mill, that brought Filer's land to the equivalent of two-thirds of what is today Manistee.

-In 1866, Filer established D. L. Filer & Sons in 1866 with his sons Delos W. Filer and E. Golden Filer and purchased 2500 acres at the south end of Manistee Lake where they built a sawmill.
+In 1866, Filer established D. L. Filer & Sons in 1866 with his sons Delos W. Filer and E. Golden Filer; he also purchased 2500 acres at the south end of Manistee Lake where they built a sawmill.
 Another part of that acreage became Filer City, a suburb of Manistee.

 The management of the sawmill firm was done mostly by Filer's sons.
 According to Lumberman (1905), the "mill was improved until it produced 100,000 feet of lumber, 250,000 wood shingles, and 50,000 wooden lath slats daily".
 The Filer & Sons lumber mill ran out of timber and went out of business in 1914.